 We’ll spend a lazy morning at the end of our trip eating breakfast, lounging around the pool, and soaking in the warm sun on the beach before heading back to San Jose around mid-day.
 Once we arrive back in San Jose in the afternoon, we’ll check into our hotel and you’ll be free to go explore San Jose for dinner.

-Return to San Jose
+Return from San Jose

 All good things must come to an end, until the next adventure that is!
-We will depart from our hotel and head towards San Jose.

 You're welcome to make an additional reservation at a hotel in San Jose, or make travel arrangements to depart this day.